dce/doit/README.md

 ## Tech Details

-**doit** is written entirely in [CoffeeScript][cfs] -- you'll need that installed in order to run the program.
+**DOIT** is written entirely in [CoffeeScript][cfs] -- you'll need that installed in order to run the program.
 All your data is stored as JSON in a file called `.doit` in your home directory.

   [cfs]: http://jashkenas.github.com/coffee-script/